Which plans include this feature?

 Page Types & FeaturesBack to top

-Expedition’s homepage is made up of a hero image block followed by up to three customizable sections, each of which has the option to be swapped out for a different block type.
+Expedition’s homepage comprises a hero image block followed by up to three customizable sections, each of which can be swapped out for a different block type.
 Hovering over each block will reveal options to delete, edit or swap it out for another block type.
-For full instructions on how to edit and manage content blocks, please see our knowledge base article on managing layout.
+For full instructions on editing and managing content blocks, please see our knowledge base article on managing layout.

-The inventory page features a grid of all the items or products that are available for booking on your site and is made up of three components: a hero image block, the inventory heading block, and the item grid.
+The inventory page features a grid of all the items or products available for booking on your site and comprises three components: a hero image block, the inventory heading block, and the item grid.

-The categories page shows a list of all the categories that you’ve created in the admin, displayed in a grid similar to the inventory page.
+The categories page lists all the categories you’ve created in the admin, displayed in a grid similar to the inventory page.
 Each item in the grid shows the category’s image, description, and a view category link that takes the customer to that category’s page, listing the individual items or products within.

 Individual Category Pages

-An individual category page is similar in function to the inventory page except that instead of listing all your items or products, it lists the items or products specific to one category.
-It is made up of two component blocks: a hero image block and the item grid.
+An individual category page is similar to the inventory page except that instead of listing all your items or products, it lists the items or products specific to one category.
+It comprises two component blocks: a hero image block and the item grid.

-Same as the inventory page, each grid item is comprised of the item’s or product's image, followed underneath with the item’s or product's summary and a configure booking link that will take customers to the item’s or product's booking page.
+Like the inventory page, each grid item comprises the item’s or product's image, followed underneath by the item’s or product's summary and a configure booking link that will take customers to the item’s or product's booking page.
 The summary that is displayed for each item or product is pulled from the item’s summary field in the Booking Manager (Item > Edit Item - Description > Summary) or the product's details field (Product > Edit Product > Details > Details).

 Your item or product pages are comprised of several static components and customizable blocks: a hero image block, a booking bar (which includes an item parameter list block) and book now link to open the booking modal, a social sharing links block, item or product description, item or product images/video, and up to three custom sections.

-Unique to Expedition, your inventory pages have a sticky booking bar, located just below your header or, if enabled, your hero image block.
-The booking bar contains the parameter’s list block which allows you to add details about your item’s or product's configurations.
-Also, it has space for call to action text.
-Most importantly, as mentioned above, it contains the book now link that will open a modal, containing all the components necessary for your customer to make a booking.
+Unique to Expedition, your inventory pages have a sticky booking bar located just below your header or, if enabled, your hero image block.
+The booking bar contains the parameter’s list block, allowing you to add details about your item’s or product's configurations.
+Also, it has space for call-to-action text.
+Most importantly, as mentioned above, it contains the book now link that will open a modal containing all the components necessary for your customer to make a booking.